biosustain/lifelike/client/src/app/graph-viewer/README.md

     * [ ] Use a spatial index or culling to make `getEntityAtMouse()` fast as possible

 * [] Improve drawing mechanism
-  * [] Add the selection as last part of the drawing, rather than drawing under the nodes/edges
+  * [] Add the selection as the last part of the drawing, rather than drawing under the nodes/edges
-  * [] Allow users to choose Z-index of the entities.
+  * [] Allow users to choose the Z-index of the entities.